 The national annual median cost for an assisted living facility is about $51,000 a year and a whopping $105,000 for a private room in a nursing home, according to the 2020 Genworth Cost of Care Survey.
-National annual median cost for home health aide services is around $55,000.
+The national annual median cost for home health aide services is around $55,000.
 Want to be better prepared for potential long-term care costs in retirement?

-Click or swipe for 5 common Medicare myths around long-term care.
+Below are common Medicare myths around long-term care.